 - Allows you to read or write the microcontroller EEPROM, firmware, fuse bits and lock bits

-- Support for Windows, Mac OS X and Linux (will work on vista and Windows 7)
+- Support for Windows, Mac OS X and Linux (will work on Windows 8.1)

 - 5 KB/sec maximum write speed